Old DAT Scoring to New DAT Scoring: Explanation, Conversion, and DAT Percentiles (2025)

 ----

-Part 2: What is changing with the DAT?
+Part 2: What has changed with the DAT?

-According to the American Dental Education Association (ADEA), only the scoring is changing.
-Nothing regarding the format or content of the exam is being altered in any way, so you can rest assured that your studying up to this point has been worthwhile.
+According to the American Dental Education Association (ADEA), only the scoring has changed.
+Nothing regarding the format or content of the exam was altered in any way, so you can rest assured that your studying up to this point has been worthwhile.

-One minor difference, however, is that the new scoring system will require additional time to process each test and arrive at a final score.
-Until now, examinees were able to learn of their DAT scores the day they took the test, though these initial reports were unofficial.
-Due to the additional processing time with the new scoring system, unofficial scores will no longer be available at the testing site.
+One minor difference, however, is that the new scoring system requires additional time to process each test and arrive at a final score.
+Until now, examinees could learn of their DAT scores the day they took the test, though these initial reports were unofficial.
+Due to the additional processing time with the new scoring system, unofficial scores are no longer available at the testing site.

 ----

-The ADEA notes that the new scoring model is meant to provide a more accurate reflection of your skills and “level of preparedness for the rigors of dental school.”
+The ADEA notes that the new scoring model is meant to accurately reflect your skills and “level of preparedness for the rigors of dental school.”
 They claim this new model is more sophisticated and gives dental schools a better idea of how you will fare in their programs.

 What will happen to my old two-digit score?

 Absolutely nothing.
 Your old two-digit DAT score will still be completely valid and will not be converted to the new three-digit scale at any time.
-Furthermore, if you plan to take the DAT before or on February 22, 2025, you will receive a two-digit score.
+Furthermore, you will receive a two-digit score if you took the DAT before or on February 22, 2025.

 Whether your score is reported to dental schools on the two-digit scale or the new three-digit scale will not affect your odds of acceptance in any way.
 Schools will continue to accept the two-digit scores and evaluate your application accordingly.
-This means there’s no reason to wait until the new scoring model has been implemented to take the exam.
-When scheduling your exam, the most important factor is to make sure you are fully prepared to achieve the highest score you can—regardless of the scoring model.
+When scheduling your exam, the most important factor is ensuring you are fully prepared to achieve the highest score you can, regardless of the scoring model.

 Looking for premium DAT content resources to ace the exam?
 Click here to access our full suite of comprehensive DAT guides.